fiifidickson-tech/cutmind-mvp/README.md

 CUTMIND is an AI-assisted pattern transformation system.
 It interprets natural-language instructions (e.g., “crop the hem by 5 cm,” “add 3 cm ease to the chest,” “make sleeves oversized”) and applies structured geometry operations to pattern files.

+In addition to generating modified patterns, CUTMIND also produces a **tech pack draft** based on the applied adjustments.
+This provides founders and new designers with a ready-to-review document they can send to manufacturers.
+The tech pack is intentionally lightweight for the MVP and includes garment metadata, applied operations, and simplified measurements.
+Final manufacturing review is still expected, but this feature significantly accelerates early sampling and reduces the need for technical design expertise.

 This repository contains the current specification and initial structure for the MVP.
 Implementation has not yet begun; this repo establishes the technical foundation for development.

 ---